Edina-native Whitney Taney is entering her fourth season with the program

-Taney, who is from Edina, played collegiate tennis at Michigan and was a four-year letterwinner for the Wolverines from 2008-11.
-She holds Michigan's record for most career doubles victories with 114 and was a two-time ITA Scholar-Athlete.
-Taney was an NCAA doubles qualifier in 2010 and was named All-Big Ten in 2008, 2010 and 2011.
+Before joining the Gophers, Taney was a standout tennis player at Michigan from 2008-11.
+She left Michigan with the Wolverines' record for most career doubles victories with 114 and was a two-time ITA Scholar-Athlete.
+Additionally, she was an NCAA Doubles Tournament qualifier in 2010 and was named All-Big Ten in 2008, 2010 and 2011.

-Taney played high school tennis at Edina where she was a six-year letterwinner.
-She went undefeated during her prep career, finishing with a 166-0 record (150-0 singles and 16-0 in doubles).
+Prior to her time in Ann Arbor, Taney played high school tennis at Edina where she was a six-year letterwinner.
+She went undefeated during her prep career, finishing with a 166-0 record, going 150-0 singles and 16-0 in doubles.
 She lost just two sets in high school and won five individual state championships, claiming three in singles and two in doubles.
-At Edina, she was a two-time High School All-American and was the 2007 National High School Coaches Association Player of the Year.
+At Edina, she was a two-time All-American and was the 2007 National High School Coaches Association Player of the Year.

 Gophers Edged by Nebraska in Regular Season Finale